 Imagine you are living in another time and find yourself among the 1% – 4% of people who do not believe in magic, curses, and a host of pagan deities.
 Everyone around you accepts off-hand that spells and magic rituals are a daily necessity and concern.
 Most believers are fairly harmless, but the extremists among them sacrifice animals to appease angry gods.
 Even the benign believers show troubling symptoms of this system.
 Most of them believe that dark and light skinned people should not be allowed to breed or marry, for the ancient texts read “It is an abomination for the seed of darkness to corrupt a child of light; even so, does not nature itself declare it is a shame that dark skin should know the light?”
 Most don’t believe such breeding should be punishable by death – that is an old and barbaric practice – but they do pity those who do so, for the texts state that an eternal Feast of Daemons awaits them, as well as those who support their heinous acts.

-Pardon the inclusion of what is probably a clumsy and artless same-sex marriage parallel, if you can, and imagine the frustration you would experience as you daily watched people make serious decisions, personal and political, based on unfounded superstitions.
-Would you find it easy to consider passively the sophisticated, moderate pagan, who for the most part lives his day-to-day without reference to his faith, visits the local witchdoctor only once a week, but who nevertheless does nothing to improve a society whose members actively seek to systematize intolerance for religious reasons?
+Imagine the frustration you would experience as you daily watched people make serious decisions, personal and political, based on unfounded superstitions.
+Would you find it easy to consider passively the sophisticated, moderate pagan, who for the most part lives his day-to-day without reference to his faith, visits the local witch-doctor only once a week, but who nevertheless does nothing to improve a society whose members actively seek to systematize intolerance for religious reasons?
 And on those occasions in which your frustration overcame you, how would you react to charges that you are too sure of yourself and can’t possibly hope to prove sacrificing animals will not bring rain.
 How would you take to the accusation that you are an intolerant bully who would do better just to live and let live?
 It is after all, only a “personal conviction” that different races should not interbreed.

 The Force of Devotion